cdl-geneseo/geneseo-dictionary/K/Kwinky-dink.md

 # Kwinky-dink

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Kwinky-dink

 Created by  Unknown User (est1), last modified by  Unknown User (mee2) on Nov 19, 2012

 n.
 Slang abbreviation for coincidence. &quot;Wow!
 What a kwinky-dink.&quot; 2006-11-29T08:13:40ZSubmitted by KKalluschAs of 2012, 55% of students surveyed knew this word and 8% believed it to be of local origin.(Eichas, G-M, 2012)